The Volatility of Financing a Cannabis Business

 It certainly helps to carry on market research and obsess over the culture which crosses boundaries from regulated to unregulated, but only you can answer that question.
 Meanwhile, find ways to start cash flow, which will help build your brand without putting your chances of getting a license in jeopardy.
 The licensing commission is watching and is quick to tell you what you are not doing right.
 Fun!

 I co-founded Major Bloom because I've obsessed with the culture and history of cannabis.
-Maxing out my credit cards, putting up my cash, negotiating finance terms, raising seed funding, and now moving own to raise the millions we need to start construction.
+Maxing out my credit cards, putting up my cash, negotiating finance terms, raising seed funding, and now moving own to raise $1M we needed to get through construction and start operations.
 At this moment, sharing these points and going through these processes bring me joy, and I want to share that same joy and value with you.
-Look deep-within to stabilize what you can control in a volatile world.
+Looking deep-within to stabilize what you can control in a volatile world.